hyphacoop/handbook/finance.md

 Each Member's wage for a pay period is calculated based on the projects and roles they participate in, and it usually varies from month to month.

-Pay from billable project work will have a percent-based portion deducted from it to fund administrative costs and collective programs of the Co-operative.
+Pay from billable project work will have a percent-based portion (the "clip") deducted from it to fund administrative costs and collective programs of the Co-operative.
 Collective programs, current and prospective, include:

 - Vacation pay